Anbehner/Android-Project/docs/_posts/2017-06-27-TestCase_Design.md

 Precondition: User must already had set the passcode

 Testing Steps:
-1. Open the Money management Application.
+1.Open the Money management Application.
-2. In “Enter Passcode” field Enter the registered passcode.
+2.In “Enter Passcode” field Enter the registered passcode.
-3. Click Login Button.
+3.Click Login Button.

 Expected Result:
 1. User should be able to login successfully, if the entered passcode matches with the registered passcode.